Optimizing Specification of Non-Gapped Line Arresters

 Applications for LSAs

-Both non-gapped line arresters (NGLAs) and externally gapped line arresters (EGLAs) can be used for this application.
+For this application both non-gapped line arresters (NGLAs) and externally gapped line arresters (EGLAs) can be used.
 If the target were to have no flashovers, no matter how these might originate, an LSA would have to be installed on every tower and on all phases of a line.
-This, however, is generally not cost-effective except in cases where the consequences of line tripping are especially harmful to the system or its customers.
+This, however, is usually not cost-effective except in cases where the consequences of line tripping are especially harmful to the system or its customers.
 One such example might be double EHV circuits coming from a generation plant where any double circuit tripping could result in a major blackout.
 Rather, in most cases the number of LSAs as well as on how many phases these are installed will depend on tower footing resistance as well as the outage reduction target.
 Moreover, charge requirements will depend greatly on whether shield wires are used or not since risk of high direct strike charges increases in the latter case.

-Another main application is when building compact lines.
-Upgrading system voltage while keeping the same structures and line insulators typically requires NGLAs to be installed on all towers and phases.
-While costly, it may still prove the most economical solution given that use is made of an existing line corridor.
+A third major application is when upgrading system voltage while keeping the same structures and line insulators, which typically requires NGLAs to be installed on all towers and phases.
+While costly, it may still prove the most economic solution given that use is made of an existing line corridor.
 In this application, the NGLA will protect against both lightning and switching surges.
 NGLAs can also be used whenever new compact lines are designed e.g. where there is limited right-of-way.
 Depending on design, sometimes only the top phase will require them.
 The target value would likely be the same as for other lines in the same area equipped with ‘standard’ insulation.
 Energy/charge requirements would come from the necessary system studies.

 System Aspects